Rock-Village.com

 Hummingbirds:

 We have a good number of hummingbirds frequenting our feeder.
 We have two feeders, but I put a singular tense in that 1st sentence because one feeder (we call it the North feeder because it is on the North end of the deck) is patrolled by the 'super male', who does not let any other hummingbird use it.
-The South feeder might have all 6 spots used, and a couple hovering in hope of getting a spot, while the North feeder is empty.
+The South feeder might have all 6 spots used, and a couple hovering in hope of getting a spot, while the North feeder has no birds.
 Occasionally one hummingbird might sneak in while the supermale is distracted.
 We (Paul, mostly) took many pictures of them the other day.
 He got some great shots.
 It is hard to select which ones.
 So I'll just put a couple on this page, and then direct you to another page for some additional pictures.
 It is still no where near the number we have, though!

 These 1st two pictures are a good comparison of the male and female Ruby Throated Hummingbird.
 You don't see the ruby of the male's throat at this particular angle.
 The next two show a full feeder, and a female coming in for a landing.
 On the other page there are shots showing the ruby throat, a hummingbird with it's tongue out, and some other great shots.